 This call for proposals aimed at identifying and supporting up to 10 online or offline distribution projects, initiatives and start-ups to promote diversity and increase the circulation of European music repertoire across Member States and to address existing obstacles, such as national fragmentation along with language barriers, which hamper promotion and visibility of music repertoire across national borders within Europe.
 Deadline for this call for proposals was 10 September 2018.

 European Music Observatory

-This general objective of this call for tender is to elaborate a feasibility study for the establishment of a European Music Observatory, and undertake a gap analysis of funding needs for the music sector.
-Deadline for the receipt of tenders is 2 July 2018.
+This general objective of this call for tender was to elaborate a feasibility study for the establishment of a European Music Observatory, and undertake a gap analysis of funding needs for the music sector.
+Deadline for the receipt of tenders was 2 July 2018.

 European Music Export Strategy